MattVale1/RPSLib/README.md

 - Install the RPSLib package by drag and dropping RPSLib.unitypackage into your project.
 The package will always contain the latest DLL.

 **Dependencies:**
-- https://github.com/rlabrecque/Steamworks.NET/releases (please grab the latest via UPM)
+- Steamworks.NET (included in RPSLib.unitypackage)
-- Unity Localization package
+- Unity Localization package (please fetch this yourself)

 # Usage:
 Within your code, you can access the DLL by simply typing `RPSLib.` and then the class you require (like any other library), or by importing RPS at the top of your file with `using RPSLib;`.